COVID-19: ensuring a safe and effective vaccine

-While COVID-19 and climate change may appear to belong to different worlds, one can uncover direct causal links when looking through a Systems Thinking lens.
-In an age of uncertainty, how should journalists and science communicators approach and report about complex issues like climate change?
+COVID-19 and climate change may seem to belong to different worlds.
+However, direct causal links can be discovered by looking through a systems thinking lens.
+How should journalists and science communicators report on complex issues like climate change?

 The spread of infectious diseases is linked with human behaviour, so behavioural science could be used to inform effective modelling and communication strategies to reduce transmission and contain COVID-19.